Chak De! India: Development

 A brief article about the victorious women's team at the 2002 Commonwealth Games inspired screenwriter Jaideep Sahni to create a film about the Indian women's hockey team, and he modelled Kabir Khan on hockey coach Maharaj Krishan Kaushik.
 After listening to the storyline Kaushik suggested that Sahani meet hockey player Mir Ranjan Negi, who faced accusations of throwing the match against Pakistan in the 1982 Asian Games.
 Shah Rukh Khan stated in a speech delivered at the University of Edinburgh that the phrase Chak De! was originally "an inspirational martial cry that Sikh soldiers used while lifting logs in order to make bridges across rivers on their campaigns against their enemies.
 It implies the will to get up and get on with it."

-According to Sahani, he was unaware of Negi's plight while he wrote the script and any resemblance to Negi's life was coincidental.
+According to Sahni, he was unaware of Negi's plight while he wrote the script and any resemblance to Negi's life was coincidental.
 Negi agreed, saying that he did not "want to hog the limelight.
 This movie is not a documentary of Mir Ranjan Negi's life.
 It is in fact the story of a team that becomes a winning lot from a bunch of hopeless girls".
-Responding to media reports equating Kabir Khan with Negi, Sahani said: "Our script was written a year and a half back.
+Responding to media reports equating Kabir Khan with Negi, Sahni said: "Our script was written a year and a half back.
 It is very unfortunate that something, which is about women athletes, has just started becoming about Negi."